 - Don’t have an outdoor grill?
 Use a cast iron skillet or grill pan to make these indoors.

 My sincere sympathy goes out to you if you don’t have roasted Hatch chile available.
 If that is the case, you can substitute those “Hatch” labeled canned chiles from the Mexican aisle at the grocery.
+They’ll work fine to make this Southwestern burger.

 And if you are using fresh roasted Hatch chile, remember, friends don’t let friends wash those skins off with water.
 Just scrape them off with your hands.
 If you rinse them with water, you’re washing away some of the smoky flavor.